DualJustice/LiteChaCha/README.md

 * The test vectors used to validate LiteChaCha are provided in a text file included in this repository.
 If you would like to test LiteChaCha yourself, there is a `ManualTestVectorsValidation.ino` example file included.
 It should have enough information to help you get started.

+   * Also included is a `TimeTests.ino` file which will help provide the encryption and decryption time of any message.

 * LiteChaCha was made to be run on the Arduino Nano 33 IoT.
 It may work on other microcontrollers, but it should be noted that the Arduino Nano 33 IoT uses a 32Bit processor.
-Microcontrollers that are unable to handle 32 Bits or more at a time will run far less efficiently due to the fact that the ChaCha20 steam-cipher primarily handles data in 32 Bit words.
+Microcontrollers that are unable to handle 32 Bits or more at a time are very likely to run far less efficiently due to the fact that the ChaCha20 steam-cipher primarily handles data in 32 Bit words.

 * LiteChaCha is in the public domain for all to use freely.